onfido/onfido-sdk-ui/CONTRIBUTING.md

 Note: The SDK runs on `https`, which is needed to support the camera functionality.

-You can also run it using `docker` and `docker-compose` by running the following command: `docker-compose -f docker-compose.dev.yml`.
+You can also run it using `docker` and `docker-compose` by running the following command: `docker-compose -f docker-compose.dev.yml up`.

 ### Testing
 The Web SDK has a large coverage of UI tests.
 To set up your environment, please refer to the [testing guidelines](./test/TESTING_GUIDELINES.md).